 In the event that Stora Enso discloses or transfers personal data outside the EU/EEA, Stora Enso always ensures that appropriate safeguards are applied to protect the data.

 In most cases, Stora Enso will do this by including the EU Commission's relevant model clauses into our agreement with the recipient.
 The clauses ensure that the data is treated fairly outside the EU/EEA.
 In some cases, however, Stora Enso may also transfer data outside the EU/EEA without including the model clauses.
-In these cases, either (i) the relevant country has been held to have local data protection laws meeting EU standards (by an adequacy decision of the EU commission) or (ii) the relevant recipient company, if located in the United States, has signed up to the EU-approved Privacy Shield programme.
+In these cases, either (i) the relevant country has been held to have local data protection laws meeting EU standards (by an adequacy decision of the EU commission) or (ii) In most cases, Stora Enso will do this by including the EU Commission's relevant model clauses into our agreement with the recipient.
+The clauses ensure that the data is treated fairly outside the EU/EEA.
+In some cases, however, Stora Enso may also transfer data outside the EU/EEA without including the model clauses.
+In these cases, the relevant country has been held to have local data protection laws meeting EU standards (by an adequacy decision of the EU commission).
+If no adequacy decision exists, Stora Enso in most cases prefer to rely on the model clauses, however.
 If no adequacy decision exists, Stora Enso in most cases prefer to rely on the model clauses, however.

 Stora Enso generally stores the above-mentioned information for about five years from your visit on Stora Enso’s website.
 Stora Enso may also use the information to put together aggregate-level statistics that are not identifiable personal data – such non-identifiable statistics may be kept indefinitely.